 We believe that phonics is the first strategy that children should be taught in helping them learn to read and become independent writers.
 The teaching of phonics is delivered using coherently planned and sequenced lessons to allow for sufficient progression.
-Phonics lessons are interactive to engage and motivate our pupils.
 As reading and writing are both important keys to learning, we teach phonics clearly and systematically in highly structured and ambitious daily lessons, learning the initial sounds first before progressing to exploring all of the different ways that sounds can be made in the English language!

 The children are taught as a whole class, but may receive additional intervention to enable some pupils to 'keep up rather than catch up'.
 In some cases, the scheme is adapted to meet the needs of individaul pupils.
 The phonemes (sounds) are systematically taught before the children are shown how to blend them for reading and segment them for writing.
 Alongside this, the children are taught to read and spell 'harder and read and spell words (HRSW)'.